What Is Data Quality?

 The final result, the overall environmental footprint of a t-shirt, depends on the reliability of each of the data sources.

-- If the fuel consumption is in (L/Shipment) for some records and (Gallons/Shipment) for others the total evaluation will be wrong.
+• If fuel consumption is reported in (L/Shipment) for some records and (Gallons/Shipment) for others, the total evaluation will be incorrect.

 💡 How can we check it?

-- Data Type Checks: each field in your data is of the expected data type
+1. Data Type Checks: Each field in your data is of the expected data type

-The objective is to ensure the readiness of data within an expected timeframe.
+The objective is to ensure data is ready within the expected timeframe.

 Example: Process Mining